How to play with your cat: games and toys for indoor cats

 Of course, there are times when you won’t be home or available for a play session.
 And that’s OK!
 You can still provide plenty of enrichment and stimulation for your cat.
 Treat your pet to the following:

-Catnip toys:
+Catnip toys

 “Catnip is a great way to entertain your kitty when you are too busy or you are going to be out of the house,” says Reese.
-You can buy toys pre-stuffed with catnip, or simply sprinkle some loose catnip on your cat’s favorite playthings and bed.
+You can buy toys pre-stuffed with catnip, or simply sprinkle some loose catnip on your cat’s favourite playthings and bed.

-Food puzzles:
+Food puzzles

 By requiring your cat to “work” for his food, puzzle feeders can turn mealtime into playtime.
 Burch recommends the Egg-Cersizer and Buster Cube.

-Scratching posts:
+Scratching posts

-Mobile teasers:
+Mobile teasers

 Hands-free mobile teasers connect to surfaces such as windows or countertops, offering many of the benefits of wand toys.
 For independent play, Burch suggests KONG’s Connects Cat Toys.